Brass Recycling in Austin

 We take almost all forms of brass to make it easy to recycle with us at Gardner Metal Recycling.
 Common types of brass scrap include:

 Contact us for a competitive price quote on your brass scrap or to schedule a consultation for sorting, preparing and transporting your scrap metals using one of our scrap container rentals.
-Find out how Gardner Metal Recycling can benefit your company’s bottom line by upcycling your trash into treasure.
+Experience our excellent customer service as you discover how Gardner Metal Recycling can benefit your company’s bottom line by upcycling your trash into treasure.